SLAV W. HERMANOWICZ

 • Read more on this topics - - posted at free open-access

 In Summer 2010, I was a Guest Professor at the University of Natural Resources (BOKU) in Vienna.
 This was a continuation of my collaboration as a Distinguished Fulbright BOKU Chair in Sustainability in the Fall 2008 semester.
-At that time, I taught a class "Sustainable Development: Ethics, Physics and Technology" that may be offered at Berkeley in the future.
+At that time, I taught a class "Sustainable Development: Ethics, Physics and Technology"

 The final public lecture "Will water be the 'oil of the 21st century'?" was delivered in the BOKU Festsaal on January 9, 2009